Joyce Beatty: Environment

 Beatty supports "parts of" the Green New Deal.

 Foreign affairs

-Beatty voted to provide Israel with support following the October 7 attacks.
+Beatty voted to provide Israel with support after the October 7 attacks.

 Health care

-Beatty supported the Affordable Care Act (Obamacare) and opposed its repeal.
-In 2019, she introduced the End Price Gouging For Insulin Act bill, which would lower insulin prices nationwide.
+Beatty supported the Affordable Care Act (also known as Obamacare) and opposed its repeal.
+In 2019, she introduced the End Price Gouging for Insulin Act bill, which would lower insulin prices nationwide.
 Beatty's father was diabetic, as was her husband.
 She has supported efforts in Ohio by Hearcel Craig and Beth Liston to regulate insulin prices.
-In 2019 she supported "some of" the "health-care fixes that focus on smaller changes to the Affordable Care Act rather than a complete overhaul of the system."
-In March 2020, she voted with a majority of U.S. representatives for a $8.3 billion bill to combat COVID-19.
+In 2019, she supported "some of" the "health-care fixes that focus on smaller changes to the Affordable Care Act rather than a complete overhaul of the system."
+In March 2020, she voted with a majority of U.S. representatives for a $8.3-billion bill to combat COVID-19.

+Kennedy Center renaming

+Beatty was appointed as an ex officio Congressional member of the board of directors of the Kennedy Center by then-Speaker Nancy Pelosi in 2019.

+During a vote on the renaming of the Kennedy Center to include President Donald Trump's name, Beatty stated that she was repeatedly muted during a group call of the Kennedy Center board and not allowed to register her opposition.
+Beatty sued Trump and members of the board over the name change, calling the vote a "thinly veiled sham", and claiming the name change violates federal law.
+On May 29, 2026, US District Judge Christopher R. Cooper ruled in favor of her lawsuit, requiring the Trump name to be taken off the building, and stopping the Center's announced two-year closure for Trump's planned renovations.